Harvey Weinstein: The key developments in his Hollywood downfall

 “I was only 18.
 I felt violated by it, it has stayed very clearly in my memory.”

-Meanwhile, a host of stars speak out against the movie mogul’s behaviour.
+Meanwhile, a host of stars speak out against the movie mogul’s alleged behaviour.

 In a statement released to Variety magazine, Kate Winslet says: “The way Harvey Weinstein has treated these vulnerable, talented young women is not the way women should ever ever deem to be acceptable or commonplace in any workplace.”